saghul/sjs/docs/source/modules/net.rst

     .. seealso::
         :man:`listen(2)`

-.. js:function:: net.Socket.prototype.recv([count])
+.. js:function:: net.Socket.prototype.recv([nrecv])

     Receive data from a socket.
 It can only be used in a connected socket.

-    :param count: Maximum amount of data to receive.
+    :param nrecv: Maximum amount of data to receive.
 If not specified it defaults to 4096.
+Alternatively, a `Buffer` can be passed, and data will be read into it.
-    :returns: The data that was read as a string.
+    :returns: The data that was read as a string or the amount of data read as a number, if a `Buffer` was passed.

     .. seealso::
         :man:`recv(2)`